 Claire graduated with a BSc Honors degree in Animal Conservation Science and won the 2007 School of Natural Resources Top Dissertation prize for her research on red squirrels in Whinlatter Forest, Cumbria.
 After graduating Claire was awarded a Peoples Trust for Endangered Species internship to continue her undergraduate research on red squirrels in Cumbria.
 This research involved population viability analysis and habitat network modelling and was a joint venture by the University of Cumbria, Forest Research Northern Research Station and the Cumbria Wildlife Trust.
 Claire has been employed as a research assistant, undertaken consultancy work on squirrel behaviour and in 2012 completed a PhD in Conservation Biology.
 The three year PhD project was funded by Forestry Commission GB and the National School of Forestry at the University of Cumbria.
 The research used a combination of landscape computer modelling, DNA sequence analysis and GPS and radio telemetry to assess grey squirrel dispersal patterns.
 Claire continued assessing modelling techniques for invasive forest pests as a Post-Doctoral research fellow at the University of Cumbria, funded by Forestry Commission GB.
-Currently Claire lecturers in Forest Health and continues research into invasive species.
+Currently Claire lecturers in Forest Health and Protection, Wildlife Management and Research Methods.
+Current research interests are in invasive species, pest species, utlising modelling techniques and conservation genetics.

 Qualifications and memberships